 Conceptual cost planning for infrastructure

-This section examines different types of infrastructure and how the sector contributes to the UK economy.
-It looks at the important benchmark of how infrastructure is delivered – successful delivery measured not only by completion, but also through avoiding disruption and ‘bad PR’.
+This section examines different types of infrastructure and how the infrastructure sector contributes to the UK economy.
+It looks at the important benchmark of delivery – successful delivery is measured not only by completion, but also through avoiding disruption and ‘bad public relations’.

-It also investigates how infrastructure cost planning is different from the cost planning of building: generally, it:
+The section also investigates how infrastructure cost planning differs from the cost planning of buildings.
+Generally, it:

 • takes longer